opral/monorepo/rfcs/001-core-architecture.md

 > In the context of this document, localization (L10n) oftentimes implicitly includes internationalization (i18n).
 Find a [glossary](#glossary) at the end of this document.

-**Inlang's goal** is to make software localization effortless for every stakeholder (developers, translators, product managers).
+**Inlang's first goal** is to make software localization easier for every stakeholder (developers, translators, product managers).
 We believe that localization is underutalized, and if the effort to localize is just low enough, the majority of projects and organizations will localize.

+**Inlang's second goal** might become the provision of infrastructure to build apps with built-in version control and automation.
+Whereas the first app to be build on such infrastructure is inlang itself.

 ## Background